 5. Understanding The Best Camera Settings For Flower Photography

-In order to get sharp, well-exposed, great quality images of flowers, you will need to have a good understanding of the exposure triangle.
-You may also need to keep an eye on the histogram in order to not blow out details, especially when you are shooting lighter and brighter colours, for example, colours like red and white are quite difficult to shoot.
+In order to get sharp, well-exposed, great-quality images of flowers, you will need to have a good understanding of the exposure triangle.
+You may also need to keep an eye on the histogram in order to not blow out details, especially when you are shooting lighter and brighter colors; for example, colors like red and white are quite difficult to shoot.
+Also, if you work with a macro lens, you have to understand how to use if for the best results.

 In order to have the entire flower in focus, you may have to adjust the distance between the camera and the flower and/or narrow down the aperture to about f/3.6 or f/4.5, sometimes even up to f/6.3 or f/7 to get the whole flower in focus.
 If you are looking for close shots, then definitely stay closer and use narrow aperture values.
 You may have to test different aperture values and pick the one that gives the results you are looking for.